claudiotassis/directus-extension-uniquecode/README.md

 ====

 A Directus v9 Interface for generating a human-readable ID for a text or string field in a collection.
-The ID takes the form of a unique 5-digit code with numbers.
+The ID takes the form of a unique 5-digit code with numbers/letters.

 ![image](https://user-images.githubusercontent.com/65249675/206595889-a27ca831-042e-4e2b-8253-984711b6d27f.png)